egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 First, if your problem is that you are seeing your ISP DNS server in a DNS leak test (ipleak.net, dnsleaktest.com), then make sure you disable `Use DNS servers advertised by peer` in the Advanced settings section of the interface (` option peerdns '0'`) and set `Use custom DNS servers` if necessary/desired.
 A DNS leak is often defined by a DNS query not going through a VPN tunnel.
 But a stricter definition is a DNS query not going through the VPN tunnel and not using a specific DNS server (often a VPN provider pushes a DNS server (OpenVPN) or hands out a special DNS server to use for WireGuard, (those DNS servers are often only available when using the tunnel, so cannot be used for normal DNS via the WAN) .
-If you are only interested in sending DNS queries via the tunnel then you will have no problem if the VPN is the default route as everything will go through the VPN including DNS requests form the router.
+If you are only interested in sending DNS queries via the tunnel then you will have no problem if the VPN is the default route as everything will go through the VPN including DNS requests from the router.
 If you want to use the DNS server pushed by your provider in case of OpenVPN or the DNS servers you entered in the WG interface there are two soutions:
 If the DNS servers from your provider are known beforehand and the DNS servers are publicly available (you can test from the routers command line or from e.g. windos cmd prompt with: `nslookup google.com <ip-addressof DNS-server>`
 If that works then add the DNS servers from your provider to DNSMasq (GUI: DHCP and DNS add servers under DNS Forwardings and on `Resolv and Host Files` enable `Ignore resolv file` (option `no-resolv`).